simonoxen/plastimatch/doc/sphinx/registration_command_file_reference.rst

      - Gradient convergence tolerance for LBFGS optimizer.
        The optimizer can be asked to stop when the gradient magnitude is below this number.
-   * - pgtol
-     - any+{lbfgsb}+any
-     - 1e-5
-     - score per unit parameter
-     - Projected gradient tolerance for LBFGSB optimizer.
-       The optimizer can be asked to stop when the projected gradient is below this number.
-The projected gradient is defined as max{proj g_i | i = 1, ..., n} where proj g_i is the ith component of the projected gradient.
    * - grid_spac
      - bspline+any+any
      - [20 20 20]